 You may also grant your proxy to vote by telephone or through the Internet by following the instructions included on the Notice of Internet Availability of Proxy Materials, or by returning a signed, dated and marked proxy card if you received a paper copy of the proxy card.
 To grant your proxy to vote by mail, sign and date each proxy card you receive, indicating your voting preference on each proposal, and return each proxy card in the prepaid envelope that accompanied that proxy card.
-If you return a signed and dated proxy card but you do not indicate your voting preference, your shares, except for those shares you own beneficially or in the ADS Stock Fund portion of the Alliance Data Systems 401(k) and Retirement Savings Plan, will be voted in favor of the two class III director nominees, the approval, on an advisory basis, of the compensation of our named executive officers, and the ratification of the selection of Deloitte & Touche LLP as our independent registered public accounting firm for 2012, all in accordance with the recommendation of our board of directors.
-If you are a registered holder or hold your shares in street name, votes submitted by Internet or telephone must be received by 11:59 p.m. eastern daylight time on June 6, 2012.
-For shares you own in the ADS Stock Fund portion of the Alliance Data Systems 401(k) and Retirement Savings Plan, your proxy card or voting instructions must be received by June 4, 2012.
-For all other shares that you own, your voting instructions must be received in time for the annual meeting.
+If you return a signed and dated proxy card but you do not indicate your voting preference, your shares, except for those shares you own beneficially or in the ADS Stock Fund portion of the Alliance Data Systems 401(k) and Retirement Savings Plan, will be voted in favor of the three class I director nominees, the approval, on an advisory basis, of the compensation of our named executive officers, the amendment to our certificate of incorporation to declassify the board of directors, the amendment to our certificate of incorporation to provide stockholders certain rights to call special meetings and the ratification of the selection of Deloitte & Touche LLP as our independent registered public accounting firm for 2013, all in accordance with the recommendation of our board of directors.
+If you are a registered holder or hold your shares in street name, votes submitted by Internet or telephone must be received by 11:59 p.m. eastern daylight time on June 5, 2013.
+For shares you own in the ADS Stock Fund portion of the Alliance Data Systems 401(k) and Retirement Savings Plan, your proxy card or voting instructions must be received by June 3, 2013.
 All outstanding shares of common stock for which you have provided instructions that are received by the applicable deadline will be voted.